Dynamics in an exact solvable quantum magnet: benchmark for quantum computer: S5. Comparison of ASSD method with numerical exact diagonalization

-\section{S4.
-Comparison of SW theory with exact diagonalization}
+\section{S5.
+Comparison of ASSD method with numerical exact diagonalization}

-In this section, we verify the correctness and accuracy of SW theory.
-Size, dimension and changes in $W$ and $V$ operators are discussed respectively in how they are affecting OTOCs of the system.
+In this section, we verify the correctness and accuracy of ASSD theory.
+Size, dimension and changes in $\hat{W}$ and $\hat{V}$ operators are discussed respectively in how they are affecting OTOCs of the system.
 As verification, we compare the results with the exact diagonalization.
-First, we prove the accuracy of SW method in describing information spread of FM system.
-We compared the above analytical results with the results of exact diagonalization, which are shown in Fig.~S1.
+First, we prove the accuracy of ASSD method in describing information spread of FM system.
+We compared the above analytical results with the results of exact diagonalization(ED), which are shown in Fig.~\ref{figS3otoc}.

 Next, we turn to the two-dimensional case.
-Fig.~S1(d-f) corresponds to $r_{m,n}=r0$ (on-site), $r_0+x$ (nn) and $r_0+x+y$ (nnn), respectively.
+Fig.~\ref{figS3otoc}(d-f) corresponds to $\mathbf{r}_{m,n}=\mathbf{r}_0$ (on-site), $\mathbf{r}_0+x$ (nn) and $\mathbf{r}_0+x+y$ (nnn), respectively.
 By comparing with the exact diagonalization results, we prove that SW theory is highly effective and accurate not only in describing high dimensional system, but also in depicting OTOCs of the coordinate axis and the diagonal direction.